 A wrongful death claim is a civil case and not a criminal matter.
 If the defendant is found to be liable, they will not be sent to prison.
 Instead, they will have to pay monetary damages to the plaintiff.
 These types of cases can be filed when a person’s death is caused by the negligent actions of another person, a company, or a governmental entity.

 Many different types of negligent acts can form the basis of a claim.
-For example, claims are often filed after fatal car accidents, motorcycle accidents, sporting accidents, slip-and-fall accidents, and others.
+For example, wrongful death claims are often filed after fatal car accidents, motorcycle accidents, sporting accidents, slip-and-fall accidents, and others.
 When the defendants do not agree to settle the claims, a lawsuit may be filed against the at-fault parties.
 In many cases, insurance companies are involved.
 They will represent the defendants in the lawsuits and will ultimately be responsible for paying awarded damages.

 To qualify for a civil tort claim, the victim’s death must have resulted from the negligent or wrongful actions of another person or entity.
 Many of these types of claims are filed after accidents.
 However, not all accidental deaths qualify for civil lawsuits.
 The death must have been caused by the wrongful, reckless, or careless actions of someone else.